-We conclude that phenytoin could effectively inhibit RyR2 mediated release of Ca^{2+} in a manner paralleling that of dantrolene.
-Moreover, the IC{50} of phenytoin in RyR2 is at least 3-fold lower than for other ion channels and clinically used serum levels, pointing to phenytoin as a more human-safe alternative to dantrolene for therapies against heart failure and cardiac arrythmias.
+indicating that phenytoin may selectively target defective RyR2 channels in humans.
+We conclude that phenytoin could effectively inhibit RyR2-mediated release of Ca2+ in a manner paralleling that of dantrolene.
+Moreover, the IC50 of phenytoin in RyR2 is at least threefold lower than for other ion channels and clinically used serum levels, pointing to phenytoin as a more human-safe alternative to dantrolene for therapies against heart failure and cardiac arrythmias.